fkztw/blog/content/posts/make-one-github-actions-workflow-trigger-another-github-actions-workflow.md

         fetch-depth: 0 # otherwise, you will failed to push refs to dest repo
 ```

-- In the `yml` file of the workflow you want to trigger another workflow, you have to write these line in the **PUSH** step:
+- In the `yml` file of the workflow you want to trigger another workflow, you have to write these lines in the **PUSH** step:

 ```
     - name: Push changes